-A: Yes, rotating a mattress can extend its lifespan by distributing the wear and tear all over the mattress fibers evenly.
+A: Yes, rotating a mattress can extend its lifespan by evenly distributing the wear and tear throughout the mattress fibres.

 Q: Is it okay to get a second-hand mattress?

-A: Getting second-hand items can be a life-saver when you’re on a budget, and mattresses are no exception.
-You can get one in decent shape for 20-30% of its original price tag, which is convenient for a lot of people.
+A: Getting second-hand items can be a lifesaver when you’re on a budget, and mattresses are no exception.
+You can get one in decent shape for 20-30% of its original price tag, which is convenient for many people.

 Overall, figuring out how to clean a mattress at home is not all that challenging.
 It all comes down to identifying the main problems and targeting them one at a time.
-In only a few steps, you can refresh your mattress and extend its life span.
-Just remember that the more care you give your bedding, the more comfort you’ll get in return!
+You can refresh your mattress and extend its life span in only a few steps.
+Remember that the more care you give your bedding, the more comfortable you’ll get in return!